Schumer demands Trump 'stop bullying, harassing and lying' about Florida vote count

 The New York Democrat joined Nelson in calling for Scott to recuse himself from any position of oversight involving the recount, alleging that both Scott and Trump have engaged in "un-American" conduct in their handling of the recount process and adding that Scott "can't possibly be trusted to be neutral and fair arbiter as votes are tallied."

 "President Trump and Gov. Scott seem dead set against counting every vote," Schumer said.
 "Why?
-They're afraid that if every vote is counted, Bill Nelson will be elected the next senator of Florida."
+They're worried that if every vote is counted, Bill Nelson will be re-elected as senator from the great state of Florida."

 Pointing to Democratic Sens.-elect Jacky Rosen of Nevada and Kyrsten Sinema of Arizona, Schumer said the 2018 election results keep looking better for Democrats and added that Florida election officials should be afforded all the time they need to count the votes.